Triangle Dissections

 Triangle — Heptagram {7/3} (12 pieces)

-This dissection overlays the triangle T strip with two heptagram T strips.
+This dissection overlays the triangle T strip with two heptagram T strips using the TT2 method in a clever way.

 Triangle — Octagram {8/2} (9 pieces)